-Therefore, every manufacturer or importer or both of any medical devices in India shall be required to obtain registration as per the provisions of the Drugs and Cosmetics Act 1940.
+Therefore, every manufacturer or importer of any medical device in India shall be required to obtain registration as per the provisions of the Drugs and Cosmetics Act 1940.
 Any failure to comply with the same may invite legal action including penalty & prosecution under the Act.

 Types of Medical Devices in India-